 But if curiosity still gets the best of you....

-I am constantly awe-struck by the beauty and intense power that is unique to women in their ability to grow life, bring it Earthside, sustain that life, and transform into the nurturing beings we call Mothers.
-I am deeply honored by all of the women who have trusted me to tell the stories of these transformations through my art.
+I am repeatedly awe-struck by the beauty and intense power that is unique to women in their ability to grow life, bring it Earthside, sustain that life, and transform into the nurturing beings we call Mothers.
+I am deeply honored by all of the women who have trusted me to tell the stories of these profound transformations through my art.